-The Master of Theology degree is designed for those who have already completed a Masters degree (normally a Master of Divinity degree) with a significant number of hours in biblical studies, theology, history of Christianity and/or religious studies.
+The Master of Theology degree is designed for those who have already completed a graduate theological degree (normally a Master of Divinity) and want to deepen their knowledge and mastery of a specific area of biblical or theological studies.

 The program is ideal for those whose sense of vocation includes teaching and scholarship, for those planning to go on to doctoral studies, and for those interested in acquiring advanced training and knowledge in a specialized area to enhance church-based ministries or to enrich a teaching role.